Quantifying and Inducing Shape Bias in CNNs via Max-Pool Dilation

 \subsection{Analysis via the Proposed Metric}

-Before conducting the main experiments, we verified the validity of the proposed L0-SSIM metric introduced in Section~\ref{sec:metric_quantification}.
-Specifically, the metric was applied to all images in the six small-scale training datasets described in Section~\ref{sec:datasets}.
-For each image, the SSIM was calculated between its luminance (Y) channel and the corresponding L0-smoothed counterpart \cite{L0}.
-The average SSIM value was then computed for each dataset.
+To validate the effectiveness of the proposed L0-SSIM metric (Section~\ref{sec:metric_quantification}), we computed the average L0-SSIM scores for the six datasets introduced in Section~\ref{sec:datasets}.
+For each image, we calculated the SSIM between its luminance (Y) channel and the corresponding $L_0$-smoothed image~\cite{L0}, and then averaged the scores over the entire dataset.

-Table~\ref{tab:result1} presents the results.
-As expected, datasets commonly considered texture-dominant---such as DTD (0.709) and Dogs (0.699)---exhibited relatively low average SSIM scores, whereas shape-dominant datasets such as Sketches (0.999) and MPEG-7 (0.983) achieved high scores.
-Anime (0.838) and BTSD (0.810) fell in between these two extremes.
-These results indicate that the proposed L0-SSIM metric effectively quantifies the degree to which a dataset is biased toward shape or texture information.
+The results are summarized in Table~\ref{tab:result1}.
+As expected, datasets characterized by strong global shape information yielded high L0-SSIM scores, notably Sketches (0.999) and MPEG-7 (0.989).
+In contrast, texture-dominant datasets such as DTD (0.709) and Stanford Dogs (0.699) exhibited substantially lower scores, indicating that $L_0$ smoothing induces significant structural changes by suppressing high-frequency texture details.
+The Anime (0.821) and BTSD (0.810) datasets occupied an intermediate range between these two extremes.

+Overall, these results demonstrate that the proposed metric effectively quantifies the degree of shape--texture bias inherent in each dataset.